Most Minnesota charter schools are failing to make good on their promises

 “They promised these schools would be better,” said University of Minnesota professor Myron Orfield, an early supporter turned critic who has been researching charter schools since 2008.
 “The vast majority are really bad.
 Many of them are so bad they never should have opened.
 We shouldn’t continue to allow that.”

 Advocates note that many charter schools in Minnesota attract students who flounder in other schools.
-Charter school students are twice as likely to be people of color and three times as likely to be English learners, state records show.
-But the rates of charter school students living in poverty and those receiving special education services are comparable to public school districts.
+Charter school students are twice as likely to be people of color and also twice as likely to be English learners, state records show.
+More charter school students are living in poverty.
+The rates of charter school students receiving special education services are comparable to public school districts.

 Some charter school advocates admit they are failing the children who most need them.